-Cash back cardholders can redeem their rewards as a statement credit or deposit in a banking account, to purchase gift cards or merchandise, or donate their rewards.
+Cardholders can redeem cash back as a statement credit or deposit in a banking account, to purchase gift cards or merchandise, or donate their rewards.

 Check with your card issuer’s rules on cash back redemption amounts and options.
-The Citi Costco Anywhere Visa, for example, issues rewards annually as a certificate with the February statement.
+The Costco Anywhere Visa® Card by Citi, for example, issues rewards annually as a certificate with the February statement.

 Why cash back cards?
 They trump bank account interest rates

-With bank interest rates still low – a typical savings account earns a measly 0.06 percent annual yield – the ability to earn even 1 percent on every purchase trumps the best bank interest rates.
-Your return is even greater with cash back cards offering a flat 1.5 percent, 2 percent or more on every purchase.
+With bank interest rates still low – a typical savings account earns a measly 0.09% annual yield – the ability to earn even 1% on every purchase trumps the best bank interest rates.
+Your return is even greater with cash back cards offering a flat 1.5%, 2% or more on every purchase.

 And unlike the interest on your bank account, cash back comes tax-free.

 “The IRS has historically viewed credit card cash back as a nontaxable rebate on the purchase price, rather than as a taxable form of income,” says Mahoney.

 Something else to think about: Cash back, if loaded back on your card, also earns its own cash back when you spend it, adds financial planner Andrew Feldman of Chicago.
 “It’s a fraction, but it’s still a little more cash,” he says.

 Factor in that some cash back cards offer sign-up bonuses of $150 or $250, and that is even more cash for you for using the card.